grzegorz-jamroz/react-essence/README.md

 ```

 #### Add fixtures to Firebase
-(it removes all collection and insert fresh test data)
+(it removes all collections and insert fresh test data)

 ```
 yarn run fixtures